 The UAA application window is available twice yearly.
 If you are looking to apply during a closed window period, you can submit a Request for Information (RFI) or continue to check the website to stay informed.

-For applicants without a Private Pilot License, we will be conducting a virtual behavioral interview via MS Teams prior to class placement.
+We will be conducting a virtual behavioral interview via MS Teams prior to class placement.

 To get an FAA first-class medical certificate, an FAA-designated Aviation Medical Examiner (AME) must examine you.
 You must contact an AME of your choosing, schedule an appointment, complete an official FAA application form via MedXPress and undergo a physical examination by an AME.
 If you meet the appropriate medical standards, the AME will issue you a medical certificate.